SeriousOldMan/Simulator-Controller/README.md

 ### To Do

-Nothing critical for the moment, just relaxing and preparing for the 12h of Bathurst.

-But the development of Simulator Controller still goes on with one release every week.
-There are a lot of ideas in the [backlog](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Backlog)...
+After firing out one release per week during the last few weeks, the project will slow down a little bit from now on.
+But the development of Simulator Controller still goes on, and I am sure that we will end up in a two weeks cycle for the next few months.
+The list of ideas in the [backlog](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Backlog) is still long enough for at least three more releases and if you want to propose a feature to be included in the backlog, you can open an enhancement issue on GitHub...

 ### License